VILA$^2$: VILA Augmented VILA: Abstract

-Visual language models (VLMs) have rapidly progressed, driven by the success of large language models (LLMs).
-While model architectures and training infrastructures advance rapidly, data curation remains under-explored.
-When data quantity and quality become a bottleneck, existing work either directly crawls more raw data from the Internet that does not have a guarantee of data quality or distills from black-box commercial models (\eg, GPT-4V~\cite{openai2023gpt4v} / Gemini~\cite{gemini_2023}) causing the performance upper bounded by that model.
-In this work, we introduce a novel approach that includes a self-augment step and a specialist-augment step to iteratively improve data quality and model performance.
-In the self-augment step, a VLM recaptions its own pretraining data to enhance data quality, and then retrains from scratch using this refined dataset to improve model performance.
-This process can iterate for several rounds.
-Once self-augmentation saturates, we employ several specialist VLMs finetuned from the self-augmented VLM with domain-specific expertise, to further infuse specialist knowledge into the generalist VLM through task-oriented recaptioning and retraining.
-With the combined self-augmented and specialist-augmented training, we introduce \methodshort (\textit{VILA-augmented-VILA}), a VLM family that consistently improves the accuracy on a wide range of tasks over prior art, and achieves new state-of-the-art results on MMMU leaderboard~\cite{yue2023mmmu} among open-sourced models.
+While visual language model (VLM) architectures and training infrastructures advance rapidly, data curation remains under-explored where quantity and quality become a bottleneck.
+Existing work either crawls extra Internet data with a loose guarantee of quality or distills from black-box proprietary models (\eg, GPT-4V / Gemini) that are API frequency and performance bounded.
+This work enables a VLM to improve itself via data enhancement, exploiting its generative nature.
+We introduce a simple yet effective VLM augmentation scheme that includes a self-augment step and a specialist-augment step to iteratively improve data quality and hence, model performance.
+In the self-augment step, the instruction-finetuned VLM recaptions its pretraining caption datasets and then retrains from scratch leveraging refined data.
+Without any expensive human-in-the-loop annotation, we observe improvements in data quality and downstream accuracy boosts with \textit{three} self-augmentation rounds -- a viable \textit{free lunch} to the current VLM training recipe.
+When self-augmentation saturates, we augment the caption diversity by leveraging specialty skills picked up from instruction finetuning.
+We finetune VLM specialists from the self-augmented VLM with domain-specific experts, including spatial, grounding, and OCR, to fuse task-aware synthetic data into the pretraining stage.
+Data quality improvements and hallucination reductions are cross-checked by VLM (GPT-4V, Gemini) and human judges.
+Combining self-augmentation and specialist-augmented training, \methodshort consistently improves the accuracy on a wide range of benchmarks over the prior art, producing a reusable pretraining dataset that is 300x more cost-efficient than human labeling.